elliotblackburn/scaffold-vagrant/README.md

-# Node, MySQL, NGinx Vagrant box
+# Node, MySQL, NGinx Vagrant template box

 A generic development environment for node apps with MySQL and nginx.
+If this looks useful to you then you should fork it and modify it to fit your specific project needs.
+I encourage contributions that you think might be useful to this base template!

 ## Prerequisites